 What do you enjoy doing in your spare time?

-In my spare time I enjoy cooking (mostly) healthy meals, reading, playing tennis, running along the lakefront, watching Indiana University basketball (this season is killing me), exploring Chicago’s restaurant scene and experiencing music at many of the other wonderful venues in town.
+In my spare time I enjoy cooking (mostly) healthy meals, reading, playing tennis, running along the lakefront (when Lori Lightfoot lets me), watching Indiana University basketball (this past season was especially trying on us fans), exploring Chicago’s restaurant scene and experiencing music at many of the other wonderful venues in town.
 I also enjoy eating butter, especially French butter.

 TOP: Communications and Public Relations Manager Dana Navarro. | ©Todd Rosenberg Photography 2020